1975-12-07

 Independence Referendum Held

-International Force for East Timor (INTERFET) led by Australia arrives to restore order and prevent humanitarian catastrophe following independence vote violence.
+UN-authorized International Force for East Timor (INTERFET) led by Australia arrives to restore order.
+Indonesian military and militias withdraw from territory.

 2002-05-20